 “She said, ‘shoes wet”.
 I took them off, and we carried on shopping.
 At that moment, I realised how priceless that was, being able to communicate with your kid.”

 The World Health Organisation says about 60% of hearing loss in children under 15 years of age is preventable.
-Making quality education available to deaf and hearing-impaired children begins with them being identified early so that they can receive appropriate treatment and support. – Health-e News
+Making quality education available to deaf and hearing-impaired children begins with them being identified early so they can receive appropriate treatment and support. – Health-e News